rickstaa/stable-learning-control/docs/source/utils/logger.rst

 .. admonition:: You Should Know

     Several algorithms in RL are easily parallelized by using MPI to average gradients and/or other key quantities.
-The Spinning Up loggers are designed to be well-behaved when using MPI: things will only get written to stdout and to file from the process with rank 0.
+The `Machine Learning Control`_ loggers are designed to be well-behaved when using
+    MPI: things will only get written to stdout and to file from the process with rank 0.
 But information from other processes isn't lost if you use the EpochLogger: everything which is passed into EpochLogger via ``store``, regardless of which process it's stored in, gets used to compute average/std/min/max values for a diagnostic.

 Logger Classes